Their racing thoughts are written all over their faces: Is it a boy or a girl? Is he healthy? Are we going to hear her heartbeat?

 How cool would it be to be able to answer these questions and set their minds at ease?
 On the other hand, what a huge responsibility it would be to be the one to inform them of potential complications.
 Either way, as a medical sonographer, you’re the one with the expertise to lead the way in this exciting new chapter of the lives of so many couples just starting the journey of parenthood.

-But that’s not all.
+Maybe your first association with ultrasound techs is in relation to pregnancy imaging.
+But there’s a whole world out there!
 Ultrasound techs are used for all sorts of other situations where more advanced and expensive imaging processes would be, well, kind of overkill.
 In addition to the techs who specialize in pregnancies, the field also includes subspecialties like musculoskeletal sonographers, neurosonographers, and orthopedic sonographers.

 Currently there is no central, official certification process for ultrasound techs, but you are expected to undergo at least associates-level training before being turned loose.
 We here at College Choice encourage taking the long view and investing in a complete, four-year bachelors’ degree, so we’ve compiled a list of the top 25 schools for ultrasound techs with your needs in mind.
 We also have the Best Online Medical Sonography Schools as well.

 What are the best Ultrasound Technician Schools?

 College Choice’s ranking of the Best Ultrasound Technician Schools is based on a few important sources.
 The first source is actual college freshman polled during a nationwide survey published by the Higher Education Research Institute at UCLA.
 These students rated academic reputation, financial aid offerings, overall cost of school, and the survey also took into account graduate success rates ono the post-college job market.
 These factors were weighed equally alongside data from other publicly available sources, including U.S. News & World Report, the National Center for Education Statistics, and PayScale.com.